AI Documentary Maker: Complete Guide

 What is an AI documentary maker?

 An AI documentary maker is a platform that produces finished documentary-style videos from a text prompt.
-It orchestrates multiple AI models to handle scripting, visual generation, narration, music, color grading, and editing — replacing the entire traditional production pipeline.
-Onira is an example that produces 10-30 minute documentaries for approximately $26 per video.
+It orchestrates multiple AI models to handle scripting, visual generation, narration, music, and editing — replacing the entire traditional production pipeline.
+Onira is an example: it produces documentary-quality videos up to 10 minutes long using Gemini 3.1 Pro for the screenplay, Pixverse v6 for cinematic visuals, ElevenLabs for narration and score, and Remotion for final assembly.
+Plans start at $149/mo.

 How much does it cost to make a documentary with AI?

-AI documentary production costs approximately $26 per 10-minute video using platforms like Onira, compared to $8,200–$92,000 for traditional production.
-This represents a 95%+ cost reduction.
-Even with multiple iterations and refinements, total cost rarely exceeds $150.
-The time investment is also dramatically lower: 30-60 minutes of your time versus 2-12 weeks for traditional production.
+AI documentary production on Onira costs approximately 1,930 credits for a 10-minute video — around $77 at retail ($0.04/credit on the Creator plan) — compared to $8,200–$92,000 for traditional production.
+That is a 99%+ cost reduction.
+Even with multiple iterations and regenerations, total cost rarely exceeds a few hundred dollars.
+The time investment is also dramatically lower: your active time is under an hour, with the platform rendering in 10–30 minutes versus 2–12 weeks for traditional production.

 What is multi-model visual routing in AI documentary production?